PostgREST/postgrest/nix/UPGRADE.md

 The pinned version of [`nixpkgs`](https://github.com/NixOS/nixpkgs) is defined in [`nix/nixpkgs-version.nix`](nixpkgs-version.nix).
 The pin refers directly to a GitHub tarball for the given revision, which is more efficient than pulling the complete Git repository.
-To upgrade it to the current `master` of `nixpkgs`, you can use a small utility script defined in [`nix/nixpkgs-update.nix`](nixpkgs-update.nix):
+To upgrade it to the current `main` of `nixpkgs`, you can use a small utility script defined in [`nix/nixpkgs-update.nix`](nixpkgs-update.nix):